Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 services from being able to impersonate each other.
 In the future, we hope to remove this limitation.

-## Create Cerberus AMIs
+## Create the Cerberus AMI

 Clone or download the <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-util-scripts')" href="https://github.com/Nike-Inc/cerberus-util-scripts">Cerberus Utility Script</a> project and follow
-the README to create AMIs for Consul, Vault, Gateway and Cerberus Management Service.
+the README to create the AMI for the Cerberus Management Service.

 ## Configure the Lifecycle Management CLI